flamerecca/yii2-gitbook-cookbook/security-rbac.md

 }
 ```

-In the code above we're finding a user by username specified.
+上面的程式碼內，we're finding a user by username specified.
 Then getting role object by its name and assigning role to a user by ID.
 Again, it doesn't matter if PHP backend or database backend is used.
 It would look exactly the same.

 Also it would be exactly the same assignment in case of implementing admin UI or in case when you need role right away and assigning it right after user is successfully singed up.